hungao/kendo-docs/web/notification/overview.md

 > Using several **Notification** widget instances, which display notifications at the same place on the page is not recommended, because the notifications from the multiple instances will overlap.

+### Static messages

 The **Notification** widget can also display "static" notifications, which do not overlay other elements, but instead take part in the so-called *normal flow* of the page content.
 In this case positioning settings do not make sense and are ignored.
-Stacking can be downwards (by default) or upwards.
+When static notifications are used, the stacking direction can only be set to `down` (default) or `up`, depending on whether new messages should appear after or before existing ones.
 Static notifications are displayed, if a target container is specified.
 One widget instance can display either popup or static notifications, not both at the same time.

 ### Example - enable static notifications